 Cascading Pay Codes

-A cascading pay code allows users to charge time across multiple different accrual codes.
+A cascading pay code allows users to charge time across multiple accrual codes.
 These codes can be designed to charge time concurrently or in a hierarchical flow across multiple accrual codes.

 Duration Pay Codes